Skip to footer content

 }

-This code sets up a serviceProvider to manage tools.
-It adds a ConsoleMessageService tool to it.
-Then, it retrieves the IMessageService tool from serviceProvider and uses it to send the message "Hello, Dependency Injection!" to the console.
+This code sets up a serviceProvider to manage services.
+It registers ConsoleMessageService as the implementation for IMessageService, making it available to be injected wherever required.
+The Main method then retrieves an instance of IMessageService from the serviceProvider and uses it to send a message to the console.

 Output: The program prints the string message "Hello, From Dependency Injection!"